bob-fornal/work-notes/Cloud/AWS/CSAA/Serverless-Overviews-from-a-Solution-Architect-Perspective.md

 ### IAM Permissions

-* Create an IAM policy authorization and attach to User or Role.
+* Create an IAM policy authorization and attach it to the User or Role.
 * API Gateway verifies IAM permissions passed by the calling application.
 * Good to provide access within an infrastructure.
 * Leverages "Sig v4" capability where IAM credentials are in headers.

 ### Lambda Authorizer (formerly Custom Authorizers)

-* Uses AWS Lambda to validate the token in header being passed.
+* Uses AWS Lambda to validate the token in the header being passed.
 * Option to cache result of authentication.
 * Helps to use OAuth, SAML, 3rd-party type of authentication.
 * Lambda must return an IAM policy for the user.

 ### Cognito User Pools

-* Cognito fully manages user lifecycle.
+* Cognito fully manages the user lifecycle.
 * API Gateway verifies identity automatically from AWS Cognito.
 * No custom implementation required.
 * **Cognito only helps with authentication, not authorization**.